Ledgerback/DGSF/daoindex/01 WorkingDraft/04 Problem Statement.md

 This misalignment also leads to the DAO ecosystem having a slow learning rate, as evidenced by a lack of Comprehensive DAO Practices Repositories.

-Other than The Collective Governance Archives by Optimism Foundation and Govbase by the Metagov project, there are few, if any, large, well-curated repositories documenting DAO practices (though, not limited to solely DAOs).
+Other than The Collective Governance Archives by Optimism Foundation, CommunityRule, and Govbase by the Metagov project, there are few, if any, large, well-curated repositories documenting DAO practices (though, not limited to solely DAOs).
 Even fewer that includes DAO failures

 As mentioned in *[Social Security for Web3 Work: A Preliminary Specification of the Design and Deployment of Solidarity Primitives for DAO Contributors](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4596552)*, the DAO ecosystem is reluctant to discuss challenges and failures of DAOs, possibly because of the use of DAOs as a marketing tool or means to avoid securities regulators.[^5] As mentioned earlier, the issue of transparency poverty also plays into this issue.